This site contains materials for an Excel-based business math class developed at CU Boulder.

+Here are the math and Excel skills that the course covers.
 All students enrolled in the course will need to bring a laptop computer with Microsoft Excel to class every day.

 MATH 1112 a novel course, and most students will not have had a course like it before.
 We do expect that most students will have experience with the major mathematical topics in the course (for example, unit conversions, linear and exponential growth models, and probability).
 The course provides an opportunity to learn Excel and to apply math in real problems.
 If students are very good with Excel (at a minimum, fluent with writing draggable formulas) and have strong math skills, an exemption exam is available as an alternative way to satisfy the Leeds math requirement.
 Details on what to bring, what to expect, how to prepare, and how to sign up are on this Leeds Math Requirement Exemption Exam page.

 I developed this site to share sample course materials with the outside world, including prospective students, other people interested in mathematics education for business students, and students studying for the exemption exam.

 If you are enrolled in the class, please make sure you are getting the official versions of the materials from the course Canvas site, not from this site.

 Check out the modules in the course by clicking on topics below.
 The first few topics have more detail posted.
 The others are more bare bones, but all the exercises and data files are present.